ulimuli/Python-Cultivation/README.md

-Simple Combat- Fight against 1 of 5 enemys and try to win with a higher combat power helo
+Simple Combat - Fight against 1 of 5 enemys and try to win with a higher combat power

 Increase your Combat Power by reaching a higher cultivation realm or by improving your realm exclusive activities